senlin/so-related-posts/README.md

 Instead I was thinking that it would be much more flexible too if the user can choose his/her own Related Posts from a simple Posts drop down menu.

-Among heaps of other very useful fields, the [Meta Box plugin](http://wordpress.org/plugins/meta-box/) by [Rilwis](http://profiles.wordpress.org/rilwis/) comes  with both a Post field and a Repeater field.
+Among heaps of other very useful fields, the [Meta Box plugin](http://metabox.io) comes  with both a Post field and a Repeater field.
 I have combined these two and made it so that you can now show as many Related Posts as you want underneath the current Post.

 The SO Related Posts metabox uses the [Select2](http://ivaynberg.github.io/select2/) script which results in really beautiful and functional drop down menus.
 Credits for this functionality must all go to Rilwis as this is already baked in the Meta Box plugin.